How to encrypt private chats on WhatsApp and Gmail and send secret Facebook messages

 To start a secret conversation:

-- Tap the New Message button and select the Secret link in the top-right corner.
+- Tap the padlock icon in the top-right corner.

 Text and call securely using Signal